rokath/trice/docs/TraceWithTrice.md

 ###  4.13. <a name='LessFLASHmemoryneededcomparedtoprintfusage'></a>Less FLASH memory needed compared to `printf` usage

 - Using *trice* frees FLASH memory from standard library `printf` code and also from all format strings.
-- Of course the `TRICE` code need also FLASH memory but only a fair amount and few bytes per macro.
+- Of course the `TRICE` code needs also FLASH memory but only a fair amount and few bytes per macro.

 ###  4.14. <a name='IDManagement'></a>ID Management